Savings .com.au

 Features

-Flexible features such as an offset account or redraw facility can help first home buyers save thousands in interest over the life of the loan and pay it off loan years earlier.
-Such features may come with added fees or a higher interest rate on the loan, but given the savings they can help you generate, they can be worth the extra cost.
+Flexible features, such as an offset account or redraw facility, can help first home buyers save thousands in interest over the life of the loan and potentially allow them to pay it off sooner.
+While such features may come with added fees or a slightly higher interest rate, given the savings they could help generate, they may be worth the extra cost.

 Guarantor

-If you’re really struggling to cough up the dough for a deposit, then you can always speak to someone (usually your parents) about whether they’d consider going guarantor for your home loan.
+If you're really struggling to cough up the cash for a deposit, you can always speak to someone (usually your parents) about whether they'd consider going guarantor for your home loan.

 A guarantor acts as a guardian angel for both you and your lender.
-They sign an agreement stating that they will make any repayments that you yourself fail to meet, protecting both parties from a default.
-Having this safety net can help you secure a home loan with a small deposit, exempt you from having to pay LMI or even qualify you for a low interest rate.
+Essentially, they sign an agreement stating they'll be responsible for the loan in the event that you're unable to service it, protecting both parties from default.
+Having this safety net may help you secure a home loan with a small deposit, make you exempt from paying LMI, or even qualify you for a lower interest rate.

-Obviously going guarantor isn’t something to be taken likely as it’s a huge responsibility, but if you have someone that’s willing, you should seek out a home loan that will accept them as a guarantor.
-While most lenders allow guarantors, they often have restrictions around who can act as one.
-For instance, most do not allow non-family members to go guarantor, but some do.
+Obviously being a guarantor isn't something to be taken lightly as it's a huge responsibility.
+However, if you have someone who's willing to act as guarantor, it's worth seeking out a lender that will accept them.
+While most lenders allow guarantors, they also have to meet suitability criteria.
+It's worth noting here most lenders don't allow non-family members to guarantee a loan.

 Savings.com.au’s two cents

-Don’t feel too helpless if you’re struggling to buy your dream first home.
+Don't feel too helpless if you're struggling to buy your dream first home.
 A first home buyer grant is one of several sources of assistance.
-Other options include the First Home Super Saver Scheme, using a guarantor, and the First Home Guarantee scheme.
+Other options include the First Home Super Saver Scheme, the yet-to-be launched Help to Buy Scheme, the Home Guarantee Scheme, or using a guarantor.

 Frequently Asked Questions

-Eligibility for the First Home Owner Grant (FHOG) depends on the state/territory you live in.
+Eligibility for a first home owner grant (FHOG) will depend on the state or territory you live in.
 But to give you a general idea, eligibility criteria typically includes:

 • Being an Australian citizen